 Nature Publishing Group

 Digital Object Identifier (DOI)

 Osthoff, H D.; Roberts, J M.; Ravishankara, A R.; Williams, Eric J.; Lerner, Brian M.; Sommariva, Roberto; Bates, Timothy S.; Coffman, D; Quinn, Patricia K.; Dibb, Jack E.; Stark, H; Burkholder, J B.; Talukdar, Ranajit K.; Meagher, James; Fehsenfeld, Fred C.; and Brown, Steven S., "High levels of nitryl chloride in the polluted subtropical marine boundary layer" (2008).
-Earth Sciences Scholarship.
+Nature Geoscience.
 117.